Support @ One River Zen

 Abbot and Guiding Teacher

-Meet Sensei Michael Brunner, founder and guiding teacher of One River Zen.
-He is a transmitted Priest and Teacher in the lineage of Dainin Katagiri through Rev. Dr. Sojun Diane Martin, Roshi.
+Meet Sensei Sōen Michael Brunner, founder and guiding teacher of One River Zen.
+He is a transmitted Sōtō Zen Buddhist priest in the lineage of Dainin Katagiri Roshi, having accomplished his advanced study and teacher formation under Rev. Dr. Sojun Diane Martin.

 Introducing Hoshi Vanessa, the co-founder of One River Zen.
 Vanessa's journey into the realms of yoga and meditation began in 2007, driven by a curiosity that swiftly blossomed into a passion.
 Through dedicated practice, she witnessed the transformative power of yoga, not just on a physical level, but also on mental and spiritual planes, deeply shaping her life's trajectory.
-She is also a Zen Priest and Dharma Holder.
+She was ordained a Zen Priest and Dharma Holder by Sensei Michael Brunner.

-In addition to her spiritual pursuits, Vanessa boasts a distinguished career in consumer insights, serving as an executive within the wine industry.
+In addition to her work at the Center, Vanessa has a distinguished career in consumer insights, serving as an executive within the wine industry.
 She intimately understands the delicate balance required to nurture a vibrant spiritual practice amidst the bustling demands of motherhood, career, teaching, and her role as a Zen Priest.

 Over the past 15+ years, Vanessa's yoga journey has taken her across continents, enriching her practice through immersive experiences in the United States, South Korea, India, and Spain.
 These global encounters have instilled in her a fundamental belief that yoga and meditation transcend cultural and linguistic boundaries, offering a universal path accessible to all.

 At One River Zen, Vanessa, known as Hōshi, shares her expertise through a unique style of yoga that seamlessly integrates physical practice (asana) and breathwork (pranayama) to support students in their Zen meditation journey.
-Her dedication to yoga culminated in her attainment of a 200-hour yoga teaching certification in Spring 2023, earned in the vibrant city of Barcelona.
+Her dedication to yoga culminated in her attainment of a 200-hour yoga teaching certification in Spring 2023, earned in Barcelona, Spain.

 Embark on your own journey of self-discovery alongside Vanessa and the One River Zen community.
 Experience the synthesis of yoga and Zen meditation under her compassionate guidance.

-Meet Seth, a devoted practitioner and integral member of the One River Zen community.
-Seth embarked on his meditation and mindfulness journey in 2004, laying the foundation for a profound spiritual odyssey that led him to the doors of One River Zen in 2022, where he embraced his role as a Zen Student with open arms.
+Meet Shuso Seth Myers, Buddhist Priest and Zen Teacher at One River Zen.
+Reverend Myers embarked on his meditation and mindfulness journey in 2004, laying the foundation for a profound spiritual odyssey that led him to the doors of One River Zen in 2022, where he embraced his role as a Zen Student with open arms.
+He was ordained a Priest in 2025 by Sensei Michael Brunner.

 At One River Zen, Seth plays a pivotal role in teaching the Entering the Way curriculum, sharing his insights and expertise to empower others on their own journey of self-discovery and awakening.
 Through his guidance and unwavering dedication, Seth inspires others to embrace the transformative power of meditation and mindfulness in their daily lives.